idvorkin/idvorkin.github.io/_d/joy.md

 ### Joy and Wonder

-Some connection between joy and wonder
+- Some connection between joy and wonder
-Some say when you clear your mind you feel joy (or bliss)
+- Some say when you clear your mind you feel joy (or bliss)

-### Joy and Overwhelming kindness from a stranger.
+### Joy and Overwhelming kindness from a stranger

 If a stranger does something really kind for you unexpectantly, that's kind of like joy